 - As the mobile host moves to a new network (foreign network), it has to discover the foreign agent’s address and also the care-of address.

-A simple router advertises its existence on the network with ‘ICMP router advertisement’ packet.
+A simple router advertises its existence on the network with the ‘ICMP router advertisement’ packet.
 If the router is playing the role of an agent, it ‘appends’ the agent advertisement message to the ICMP advertisement packet.

-This is the second phase and it also requires the involvement of mobile host, home agent and a foreign agent.
+This is the second phase and it also requires the involvement of a mobile host, a home agent and a foreign agent.
 After discovering the home agent and foreign agent address the mobile host has to register itself to the foreign agent and the home agent.

-The mobile host sends the registration request to foreign agent declaring its chosen ‘care-of address’ and along with this it also declares its ‘home address’ and ‘home agent’s address’.
-The foreign agent when receives the registration request message, it registers that mobile host and further forwards the message to the ‘home agent’.
+The mobile host sends the registration request to the foreign agent declaring its chosen ‘care-of address’.
+Along with this it also declares its ‘home address’ and ‘home agent’s address’.
+When a foreign agent receives the registration request message, it registers that mobile host and further forwards the message to the ‘home agent’ in the IP packet.

-So, now the home agent knows the address of the foreign agent where its mobile host is present now because the IP address would have the foreign agents address in its source address field of IP packet.
+So, now the home agent knows the address of the foreign agent where its mobile host is present now because the IP address would have the foreign agent’s address in its source address field of the IP packet.

 The reply packet is sent from the ‘home agent’ to the ‘mobile host’ via a ‘foreign agent’.
 This registration reply has the confirmation of whether the request is accepted or denied.

-3. Data Transfer
+Data Transfer (Phase III)

-The remote host would definitely send the packet with its own address in the source address field and mobile host’s home address in the destination address field of the packet.
+The remote host would definitely send the packet with its own address in the source address field and the mobile host’s home address in the destination address field of the packet.